alialavia/TwitterNews/README.md

 ### Classifier
 We configured a Stochastic Gradient Descent (SGD) classifier to classify twitter posts.
 The classifier should be trained using a set of categorized news.
 We use a number of news agencies as our source of training data.

-### Data Collector
-Our data collection consists of two parts:
-* Training data, from news agencies, which are collected from their Twitter accounts
-* Unlabeled twitter data is collected over a time span of two months, with a ten-day break in between due to server maintainance.
-The data is stored as a set of 100,000-tweet files.
-Later on, we classify this data using our classifier.

 ### Visualization analysis
 We visualize the classified tweets by finding the top 10 frequent terms per hour and showing them on a [web page](http://aliavi.com/twnews/bigdata/graph/visualization/).